-Lake Turkana is the largest desert lake in the world^[8] and recognized as a UNESCO World Heritage Site.
-Although the bulk of its volume is located in Kenya, the Omo River contributes approximately 90% of Lake Turkana's inflows.^[16] Water levels in the lake are expected to drop approximately 2 meters during the first ~2-3 years of the dam filling.^[8] This drop could cause Lake Turkana's delta to move southwards by approximately 10 km.^[4] Furthermore, irrigation abstractions in the Lower Omo may eventually cause lake levels to fall around 22 meters.
-In comparison, the average depth of the lake is approximately 30 meters.^[8]

-The Omo River floods are vital seasonal events for the lake ecosystem.
-The floods provide a cue for spawning, inundate productive habitat for young fish, and bring nutrients and fresh water into the lake. ^[8] Previous studies of the lake have found a direct and substantial positive correlation between levels of annual fish catches and lake levels. ^[17]
+Lake Turkana is the largest desert lake in the world^[7] and is recognized as a UNESCO World Heritage Site.
+Although the bulk of its volume is located in Kenya, the Omo River contributes approximately 90% of Lake Turkana's inflows. ^[15] Water levels in the lake are expected to drop approximately 2 meters during the first 1-2 years of the dam filling. ^[7] This drop could cause Lake Turkana's delta to move southwards by approximately 10 km ^[3].
+Furthermore, irrigation abstractions in the Lower Omo may eventually cause lake levels to fall around 22 meters.
+In comparison, the average depth of the lake is approximately 30 meters. ^[7] The Omo River floods are vital seasonal events for the lake ecosystem.
+The floods provide a cue for spawning, inundate productive habitat for young fish, and bring nutrients and fresh water into the lake. ^[7] Previous studies of the lake have found a direct and substantial positive correlation between levels of annual fish catches and lake levels. ^[16]

-Almost 100,000 people live on the immediate lakeshore ^[8], and an estimated 300,000 people are dependent in some way on the lake's resources for survival - through fishing, pasture, safety, and for drinking water. ^[12] These resources are already scarce, and their potential loss through both the lake level drop and the loss of seasonal flooding will cause the collapse of subsistence activities as well as increased conflict.
-The lake acts as a natural buffer between groups including the Turkana, El Molo, Rendille, Samburu, Daasanach, and Gabbra [12], and as it shrinks and shifts, groups will increasingly compete for resources.
-[18]
+Almost 100,000 people live on the immediate lakeshore ^[7], and an estimated 300,000 people are dependent in some way on the lake's resources for survival - through fishing, pasture, safety, and for drinking water. ^[11] These resources are already scarce, and their potential loss through both the lake level drop and the loss of seasonal flooding will cause the collapse of subsistence activities as well as increased conflict.
+The lake acts as a natural buffer between groups including the Turkana, El Molo, Rendille, Samburu, Daasanach, and Gabbra ^[11], and as the lake shrinks and shifts, groups will increasingly compete for resources. ^[17]